The green hills of Earth part 1

 Or is it?

 So no, you don’t click on “web interface”, you click on the “App” tab.
-This may seem a trivial to pick on, but this and many errors like it indicate he’s eitehr not on the same page he’s pointing us to, or he’s never been to it at all.
+This may seem a trivial to pick on, but this and many errors like it indicate he’s either not on the same page he’s pointing us to, or he’s never been to it at all.

 Next we have his instruction (left) with reality (right):

 Searching ‘moon[301] as he instructs finds nothing.
 In fact searching ‘moon’ doesn’t help, it finds locations on Earth called ‘moon (below left).
-To actually get to Apollo 17’s site, you need to do as the page instructs and look for apollo@301, and from there you can pick lunar locations (below right).
+To get to Apollo 17’s site, you need to do as the page instructs and look for apollo@301, and from there you can pick lunar locations (below right).

-So the first two basic steps are incorrect, how about step 3?
+The first two basic steps are incorrect, how about step 3?

 We’ll leave aside the fact that there isn’t a ‘continue button.
 The EVA midpoint is more or less correct.